wbcbz7/AWEGUS/jawegus/BUGS.md

 * GUSPlay applications almost always work fine, with minor whining if samples are not looped properly
 * ..same for MIDAS 0.40a, albeit didn't tested it much
-* Impulse Tracker - one-shot samples are cut after first tick, volume bars are broken
+* Impulse Tracker - one-shot samples are cut after first tick, volume bars are broken. on the other hand, GUS timer works (you need to explicitly provide IRQ in command line to enable GUS timer mode)
 * Scream Tracker 3.x, Second Reality, Unreal/Future Crew (version 1.1 with GUS support) - ~~corrupted samples at 2nd and further module load~~ fine except for minor ultraclick bugs (see below)
   * ~~ST3: load AWEGUS, run ST3, then load any module - plays fine; then, exit from the tracker, run ST3 again - can't detect GUS. running ULTRINIT then running ST3 again didn't help~~
   * upd: ST3 - managed to fix sample corruption but now some channels play wrong samples (some are at +1 octave). must have something with "ultraclick removal" feature?